-Tricia Jenson, OT joined Monkey Mouths in 2017.
-She graduated from Texas Womans University and has worked as a pediatric occupational therapist in a home health setting for 19 years.
-Her years of experience of working with children of all ages and diagnoses has made her a well rounded therapist with an extensive knowledge base.
-She provides independent evaluation and treatment of her patients with varying diagnoses to inlcude: Chromosome Disorders (Down Syndrome, Edward's Syndrome, Wolf-Hirschhorn Syndrome) Autism Spectrum Disorders, Cerebral Palsy, Muscular Dystrophy, Sensory Processing Disorders, Developmental Delays, Visual Motor Delays and Hand Writing Dysfunction.
+Tricia Jenson, OT joined Monkey Mouths in 2017 after working as a pediatric occupational therapist in a home health setting for 19 years.
+She graduated from Texas Woman’s University and her subsequent years of experience working with children of all ages and diagnoses have made her a well-rounded therapist with an extensive knowledge base.
+She provides independent evaluation and treatment of her patients with varying diagnoses to include: Chromosome Disorders (Down Syndrome, Edward's Syndrome, Wolf-Hirschhorn Syndrome) Autism Spectrum Disorders, Cerebral Palsy, Muscular Dystrophy, Sensory Processing Disorders, Developmental Delays, Visual Motor Delays and Hand Writing Dysfunction.
 Tricia has a passion for working with children and has dedicated her years of being in this profession to helping children and families that have had a disruption in their life.
-You will be greeted with a fun and loving therapist that desires to see your child reach their greatest potential--she will settle for nothing less.
+You will be greeted with a fun and loving therapist that desires to see your child reach their greatest potential - she will settle for nothing less..

 "Tyron began showing signs of frustration when people didn't understand him.
 I wanted to give him the best possible chance as he got ready to start school.
 Ms. Lindsey has done that for him.
 He... more